alecsliger/instaproxy/README.md

 ![ResourceVisualizer](images/diagram.png)

 ## Step 4
-Update the following in the config files:
+Update the following in the flatcar.parameters file:
 - Your Azure subscription ID
-- Public SSH key,
+- Public SSH key
-- Preferred region in the flatcar.parameters.json file (again, this must match your region from the previous steps)
+- Preferred region (again, this must match your region from the previous steps)

 ## Step 5